Acute epididymo-orchitis is a common cause of testicular pain and swelling.

 USS is also useful to exclude testicular tumours, another cause of testicular pain.

-For the vast majority of patients management is with antibiotics and symptomatic relief.
-Patients with signs of systemic infection should be admitted for close monitoring and IV antibiotics.
+For the vast majority of patients, management is with antibiotics and symptomatic relief.
+Most can be managed on an outpatient basis but patients with signs of systemic or significant infection should be admitted for close monitoring and IV antibiotics.

-NOTE: All patients being prescribed fluoroquinolones should be counselled on the risk of fluoroquinolone-induced tendon rupture.
+NOTE: All patients being prescribed fluoroquinolones should be counseled on the risk of fluoroquinolone-induced tendon rupture.
 They should be avoided in patients with a history of tendon rupture related to quinolones or seizures.

 Some patients develop features of systemic upset with acute epididymo-orchitis.
-This requires hospital admission and IV antibiotics as guided by microbiology.
+This requires hospital admission and IV antibiotics as guided by the microbiology team.

 The 'sepsis six' should be completed (ensure blood cultures are sent) as well as fluid resuscitation and monitoring as indicated.